ian-whitestone/rpi-security-system/README.md

 <img src="imgs/background_subtraction/dilated.jpg">

 From this thresholded, dilated difference, you can see if the area of the white blobs is greater than a certain threshold, and trigger motion based of that.
+You can also specify a minimum number of frames where is this large enough difference.
+See the `app/config/config.yml` file for all the settings I am using.

 You can see how all this is layered together in the demo below.